 As the name of the mode suggests, after a comparison is made, the TM output pin, will change state.
 The TM output pin condition however only changes state when an TnAF or TnBF interrupt request flag is generated after a compare match occurs from Comparator A or Comparator B. The TnPF interrupt request flag, generated from a compare match from Comparator P, will have no effect on the TM output pin.
 The way in which the TM output pin changes state is determined by the condition of the TnAIO1 and TnAIO0 bits in the TMnC1 register for ETM CCRA, and the TnBIO1 and TnBIO0 bits in the TMnC2 register for ETM CCRB.
-The TM output pin can be selected using the TnAIO1, TnAIO0 bits (for the TPnA pin) and TnBIO1, TnBIO0 bits (for the TPnB_0, TPnB_1 or TPnB_2 pins) to go high, to go low or to toggle from its present condition when a compare match occurs from Comparator A or a compare match occurs from low to high, is setup using the TnAIO1, TnBIO0 bit for TPnA or TPnB_0, TPnB_1, TPnB_2 output pins.
-Note that if the TnAIO1, TnBIO0 bits are zero then no pin change will take place.
+The TM output pin can be selected using the TnAIO1, TnAIO0 bits (for the TPnA pin) and TnBIO1, TnBIO0 bits (for the TPnB_0, TPnB_1 or TPnB_2 pins) to go high, to go low or to toggle from its present condition when a compare match occurs from Comparator B. The initial condition of the TnAOC or TnBOC bit for TPnA or TPnB_0, TPnB_1, TPnB_2 output pins.
+Note that if the TnAIO1, TnAIO0 and TnBIO0 bits are zero then no pin change will take place.

-ETM CCRB Compare Match Output Mode -- TnCCLR = 0
+ETM CCRB Compare Match Output Mode - TnCCLR = 0